Skip to content

 “Our dedication to this cause will be unrelenting”

-In response to this research, we took action to turn the page on this reading for pleasure crisis.
-Jonathan Douglas CBE and Chief Executive of the National Literacy Trust promised that “our dedication to this cause will be unrelenting” and explained our response to the crisis:
+In response to this research, we took action to turn the page on the reading for pleasure crisis.
+Jonathan Douglas CBE, Chief Executive of the National Literacy Trust promised that “our dedication to this cause will be unrelenting” and explained our response to the crisis:

 With children and young people’s enjoyment of reading at an all-time low, and high numbers leaving primary and secondary school without the reading skills they need to thrive, the futures of a generation are being put at risk.”